-DASH has a hierarchy of nodes given its implementation of Masternodes.
+DASH has a hierarchy of nodes, given its implementation of Masternodes.
 Masternodes facilitate transactions using PrivateSend and InstaSend.

-That said, the nodes are unequal, and an expert can trace the transactions.
+The nodes are unequal, and an expert can trace the transactions.
 Therefore, transactions via DASH are traceable.

 Monero fares better in this regard.
 The implementation of ring signatures works wonders in enhancing transaction obscurity.
 There is the confidentiality of address, transaction amount, and recipient address.
 Accordingly, parties transacting on Monero have better protection against traceability.

 On privacy levels, DASH is not that badly off.
 DASH may not have a singular privacy theme from the offset, and this feature is optional.
 You can choose the PrivateSend option DASH to prevent third parties from viewing your transactions.